MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003Syllabus.md

 1. Check the syllabus
 2. Ask in class, or discuss with colleagues
-3. Ask on Slack (this way, everyone can benefit from an answer)
+3. Ask on Microsoft Teams (this way, everyone can benefit from an answer)
 4. Request a meeting with me (normally, to be held during office hours)

 If emailing me a meeting request, use the subject line "FISH 6003: Meeting request."
 Please indicate three potential meeting times (Start with my office hours.
 Only if those don't work, propose alternatives) and explain in 1-3 lines what you want to meet about.

 E-mail is impersonal, burdeonsome, and adds to confusion, so let's minimize it.

+## Microsoft Teams
+Microsoft Teams is a collaboration suite that we will use in this class.
+We will use it for submission of all assignments, and I will give feedback through this platform.

+All Marine Institute students have access to this by default.
+Students not enrolled at MI will coordinate with the instructor to get temporary Teams access.

 ## Class Participation
 There will be a LOT going on in this class.
 Most assignments are designed to be completed mostly in-class time.
 The class is highly collaborative, meaning you need to be present to do it.